Submit the following (Three parts):

 - Redraw the entire network at your home as you did before: You should have something like this - Make sure you clearly specify each device.
 Identify different interfaces (wire, wireless, fiber).
 Add the IP address and MAC addresses for all the devices (no more than five) on your network.

-- Alternatively, you can use nmap command on one machine.
+- You can use if/ip configure command on each device.
+Find out the IP address of your mobile device.
+To do this, you can use nmap command on one machine.
 This is what you can do:

 - Read about nmap first!